Famous People With Tinnitus

 Despite having tinnitus, these famous people have gone on to excel in their careers.
 This is proof that it is possible to live a normal life even after being diagnosed with tinnitus.

-All you need to do is to see the help of a medical professional or an audiologist who will guide you on how to ignore or train your brain to adapt to the noise.
+All you need to do is seek the help of a medical professional (or more specifically, an audiologist and/or an ENT specialist) who will guide you on how to ignore or train your brain to adapt to the noise.

 Whether or not you have been diagnosed with tinnitus, ensure you protect your ears from exposure to loud noise.
 Also, ensure that you report any hearing difficulties to your doctor.